 Finally, always think before you tweet and make sure to be aware of maintaining attorney client confidentiality.
 Also avoid tweets that trigger attorney advertising rules or other ethical issues.
 Familiarize yourself with your jurisdiction’s ethical guidelines on these issues prior to using Twitter so that your communications will be ethical and won’t result in disciplinary action.

 Now that you understand the basics of Twitter, there’s nothing holding you back.
 If using Twitter will help you accomplish the specific goals that you’ve set, then don’t delay.
 Set up a Twitter account and get started today!
-And make sure to check out the recordings of two of our past webinars for more tips on using Twitter and other social media platforms effectively: 1) Gyi Tsakalakis provides lots of great examples of lawyers using social media and 2) Kevin O’Keefe shares how lawyers can use blogging and social media to build relationships.
+And make sure to check out the recordings of our past webinar for more tips on using Twitter and other social media platforms effectively: Gyi Tsakalakis provides lots of great examples of lawyers using social media.